DanielBMarkham/fait/prompthistory.md

    ReadOnlyMemory
 Both of these scripts should run without error in either direction in both bash and dos and never ever return failure no matter what happens to them

+(think think think code)
+Throught for21s
+Analyzing error

+The error "FS0039: The value or constructor 'readLines' is not defined" occurred when running scripts in bash.

+readLines is defined after main, which uses it, causing the issue in F#.

+Moving readLines before main in part2-test.fsx should fix the error.

+The scripts must run without errors in both bash and DOS, never failing.